- Frodosmiss

 Sprinkle on top of apple mixture

-Bake at 375° for 45 - 50 minutes or until filling is bubbly and
+Bake at 375° for 45 - 50 minutes or until filling is

 apples tender